| Are you looking

 Words in the snippet are bolded when they appear in the user’s

 query.
-This gives the user clues about whether the content on the
+This gives the user clues about whether the content

-tag) containing an article.
+description meta tag) containing an article.

 ________________________________________